artsandmetaphysics/goodlifeodyssey/_meditations/platos-republic-and-mathematical-language.md

 <p>just = good - wise - courageous - moderate</p>
 </blockquote>

 This reasoning only works if the definition is complete.
-If it isn’t complete, you’ll have at least one extra term:
+If it isn’t complete, you’ll have extra terms:

 <blockquote>
-<p>good = wise + courageous + moderate + just + X</p>
+<p>good = wise + courageous + moderate + just + X + Y</p>
 </blockquote>

-If we move the known terms to the right side of the equation, we’d still have two unknown terms on the left:
+If we move the known terms to the right side of the equation, we’d be unable to separate the meaning of _just_ from the unknown terms:

 <blockquote>
-<p>just + X = good - wise - courageous - moderate</p>
+<p>just + X + Y = good - wise - courageous - moderate</p>
 </blockquote>

-Thus, you couldn’t separate _just_ from the unknown term.

-This mathematical definition of _just_, to be a valid, would also require a precisely knowledge of _good_, _wise_, _courageous_, and _moderate_.
+Furthermore, this mathematical definition of _just_, to be a valid, would require a precise knowledge of _good_, _wise_, _courageous_, and _moderate_.

-Neither assumption seems correct to me; the definition seems incomplete and we don’t know these terms with the necessary precision.

-I don’t think we can define words precisely.
-We learn most words by example; we see how other people use them and we follow.
-Furthermore, terms are models of a complex reality.
-Terms are incomplete models.
-We say both bananas and lemons are _yellow_, despite their subtle differences.
-Thus _yellow_ is incomplete, but most of the time we don’t care.
-If we’re repainting our home, we’ll use a precise color, say _Benjamin Moore lemon yellow five_.
-Terms are also approximate models.
-Are grapefruits yellow, orange, or pink?
-My wife says salmon, I say yellow.

-I think _good_, _just_, _wise_, _courageous_, and _moderate_ are approximate and incomplete models of reality too.
-We’ve learned what they mean through examples, and to treat them as if they were as precise as a mathematical circle is misguided.
+Neither assumption seems correct.

+Terms model a complex reality.
+Like all models, they are approximate.
+We usually call bananas _and_ lemons yellow, even though we know they are different colors, because we usually don’t mind losing this information.
+If we want to be more precise, we can call the lemon _neon yellow_.
+Yet, of course the lemon has many colors.
+When we say it is neon yellow, we mean its predominant color is neon yellow.
+We could use a more detailed description, but it would remain an approximation of the actual lemon.

+If a concrete term like _yellow_ is an incomplete and approximate model of reality, then abstract terms like _good_, _just_, _wise_, _courageous_, and _moderate_ probably are too.
+This doesn’t mean these terms are useless.
+In fact, terms are useful _because_ they are approximate!
+They let us communicate only the details relevant to a particular situation.
+This is the same process that turns chronicles into history by condensing facts into meaningful narrative.

+This doesn’t mean the _good_ is entirely relative.
+It only means the _good_ is a term is an approximate model of reality.
+It is not a thing in-and-of-itself.

+So why does Plato treat language this way?
+I think he was enamored with the precision and beauty of mathematics, and so he wanted to appropriate this beauty to ideas he cared deeply about.